kobotoolbox/kobo-install/readme.md

 ## Versions

-Branch `master` is the recommended branch to use `kobo-install` on your production environment.
-Just run `git checkout master` before your first run.
+Release branches `release/*` (e.g. `release/2.024.36`) are the recommended branches to use with `kobo-install` on your production environment.
+From the `kpi` folder run `git branch -rl 'origin/release/*'` to list release branches and then switch to a release branch of your choice.

-Branch `beta` is a pre-release of the next version.
+Branch `main` is a pre-release of the next version.
 It contains new features and bug fixes.

 Other branches are for development purposes.